cefet-rj-dal/daltoolboxdp/examples/autoencoder/autoenc_denoise_e.md

 ## Denoising Autoencoder (encode)

+Denoising autoencoders corrupt inputs with noise and train the network to reconstruct the original clean input.
+This objective encourages the model to learn robust features that capture underlying structure instead of noise.

 This example demonstrates how to use a denoising autoencoder to learn a robust encoding of time-series windows.
 During training, noise is added to the input.

 Prerequisites